AjaxPop/BootstrapTemplates/README.md

 # BootstrapTemplates
-A collection of bootstrap designs that I created and are free for anyone to use.
+A collection of bootstrap designs.
+Each one of these desgins is for the landing page.
+These desgins are avaible for anyone to use.